mdeprofi/Operating-Systems-----Assignment-1/README.md

 Usage Instructions

 Before compiling, make sure you are working in a Linux environment.
-For example, this project was teste on the Kent State University servers (wasp/hornet).
+For example, this project was tested on the Kent State University servers (wasp/hornet).
 Once you get into the Linux environment you need to create both the producer and consumer files by doing:
      - touch producer.c
      - touch consumer.c